 {% endnavList %}

 As you can see,{{ item.Description }}The navigation description is output directly.
-If this description text is too long, it will directly affect<li>The layout of the element, even destroying the overall aesthetics.
-At this point, it is necessary to introduce truncation strategies.
+If this description text is too long, it will directly affect<li>The element's layout, even destroying the overall aesthetics.
+At this point, it is necessary to introduce a truncation strategy.

-AnQiCMS' 'Content Scissors': Practical Truncation Filter
+AnQiCMS's 'Content Scissors': Practical Truncation Filter

-1. truncatecharsEnglish character precise truncationThis filter is very suitable for truncating plain text content.
-It will truncate according to the number of characters you specify and add an ellipsis at the end....)。For example, if you want the navigation description to display a maximum of 50 characters:
+truncatecharsCharacter precise truncationThis filter is very suitable for truncating plain text content.
+It will truncate according to the number of characters you specify and add an ellipsis at the end....)。For example, if you want the navigation description to display a maximum of 50 characters:<p>{{ item.Description|truncatechars:50 }}</p>It will start counting from the beginning for 50 characters (including spaces and punctuation), and then truncate directly.
+It should be noted that if

-2. truncatechars_html: HTML-friendly truncationThis is a strongly recommended filter for processing description content containing HTML tags.It can not only truncate characters to a specified length, but more importantly, it can intelligently handle HTML tags to ensure that the truncated HTML structure is still complete and valid.This means that even if your navigation description has been edited in the background rich text editor, including bold, links, and other formats, this filter can ensure that there will be no style issues or unclosed tags after truncation.
+item.Descriptionit contains HTML tags,truncatecharsIt will be truncated directly, which may cause unclosed HTML tags and thus destroy the page structure.truncatechars_html: HTML-friendly truncationThis is highly recommended for processing descriptions containing HTML tags.It not only truncates characters to a specified length, but more importantly, it can intelligently handle HTML tags to ensure that the truncated HTML structure remains complete and valid.This means that even if your navigation description has been edited in the background rich text editor, including bold, links, and other formats, this filter can ensure that there will be no style chaos or unclosed tags after truncation.<p>{{ item.Description|truncatechars_html:80|safe }}</p>This specifies a length of 80 characters and adds extra

-Here I specify a length of 80 characters and add extra|safeFilter.|safeis an important filter in the Django template engine, which tells the template engine that this content is 'safe' HTML code and does not need to be automatically escaped.
-Sincetruncatechars_htmlProcessed content may still be HTML, plus|safeCan ensure that the browser correctly parses it, rather than displaying the HTML code as is.
+|safefilter.|safeIt is an important filter in the Django template engine, which tells the template engine that this content is 'safe' HTML code and does not need to be automatically escaped.
+Becausetruncatechars_htmlThe processed content may still be HTML, plus|safeIt can ensure that the browser correctly parses it, rather than displaying the HTML code as it is.truncatewordsandtruncatewords_html: Truncate by wordThese filters are similar to the ones mentioned above.truncatecharsandtruncatechars_htmlSimilar, but they are truncated based on 'words' rather than 'characters'.This provides a more natural reading experience in English or other space-separated languages, avoiding the word being abruptly cut off in the middle.truncatewords:10It will truncate to the 10th word.truncatewords_html:15It will truncate to the 15th word while maintaining the HTML structure intact.

-Integration and Practice: Apply truncation to navigation
+Integration and practice: applying truncation to navigation

-Overall, the most universally applicable and secure option is to usetruncatechars_htmlCombine|safeFilter.
-Let's apply this strategy to the navigation code mentioned earlier:
+In general, the most universal and reliable solution is to usetruncatechars_htmlCombine|safefilter.
+Let's apply this strategy to the navigation code in front:

 {% navList navs %}